daviibf/Data-Science/README.md

-# Data-Science Repository and studies
+# A little of Data-Science, Machine Learning and Analysis ;)

 In recent years, Machine Learning and Data Science have been my passions.